Doug Cornell, President

 Great organizational skills and attention to detail make Aimee perfect for running the shipping department.
 She is the final quality control inspector.
 She makes sure each CopperZap meets high quality standards before it goes out, and that orders are filled and packaged correctly and shipped promptly, usually the same day.
 In the summer when there is less shipping, she also works in the manufacturing shop, where she has become a skilled machine operator.
 Her sunny disposition and cheery good humor contribute to team spirit and a pleasant atmosphere.

 Chris does our web development work.
 He is smart and hard-working, and a great help to the company.
 In case of website issues, we immediately text, call or email him.
 Sometimes all three, poor guy!

-Many others have contributed:
+Many others have contributed in the past:

-Mark Harris, Ryan Harris, and Amy Harris have been super helpful in many ways, with office space, business setup, and research work, and advice.
+Mark Harris, Ryan Harris, and Amy Harris have been super helpful in many ways, with office space, business setup, research work, and advice.

 Don Theriault, President of Industrial Tool, Die & Engineering, Inc., an aerospace manufacturer, has given valuable information, advice, and help, plus high quality die production.
 In metal work, Don is one of the most knowledgeable people around.

 Carlos Ruiz, President of HT Metals, has been hugely helpful with his knowledge and with specialized pre-production work.